2series/Rockwall_Capital/viz/hypothetical_outcome_plots/README.md

 ## visual appearance and interactive behavior of a visualization

-HOPs enable us to experience with uncertainty in terms of countable events, just like we experience probability in our day to day lives
+HOPs enable us to experiment with uncertainty in terms of countable events/transactions, just like we experience probability in our day to day lives

 >From HOPs, we can infer variable dependencies as well as probabilities